lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ![Pasted image 20240518193915](https://github.com/lm3nitro/Projects/assets/55665256/d568b1a8-1953-48a0-a19a-8acea28da626)

+## Visibility

+Ntopng offers extensive network visibility.
+The visibility features include detailed views of network hosts, protocols, traffic flows, and geographic informationabout where network traffic originates and terminates.
+Below is a view at some of these features:

-Ntopng also allows you to detect active network scans.
-Beacuse the ntopng server is on the DMZ (internet facing) it can see all the scans ongoing on live:
+>#### Note: Ntopng also allows you to detect active network scans.
+Beacuse the ntopng server is connected to the network tap that is directly connected to my Firewall, it can also see all the scans as they happen live:

+Example view of the traffic that is being monitored:

 ![Pasted image 20240518194736](https://github.com/lm3nitro/Projects/assets/55665256/db5938dd-704c-4d2b-a690-b5669d2d9c56)

 Detecting abnormal live outbound traffic on strange port number :

 ![Pasted image 20240518194633](https://github.com/lm3nitro/Projects/assets/55665256/76753887-c709-4230-b99e-80dd330962cd)